-Prince documents unsealed: Opioid prescriptions written in manager's name
+Prince documents unsealed: No meds in singer's home were prescribed to him

 Story highlights

+(CNN)None of the medications found in Prince's home following his death last year were prescribed to him, according to court documents unsealed Monday.

-(CNN)Opioid painkillers -- some in prescription bottles with the name Kirk Johnson on them -- were found in several places in Paisley Park following Prince's death last year, court documents unsealed Monday showed.
+Bottles of opioid painkillers -- some prescribed to Prince's former drummer and longtime friend Kirk Johnson -- were found in several places in Paisley Park, and many medications were found in vitamin pill bottles and in envelopes, search warrants showed.

-Dr. Michael Todd Schulenberg said he wrote an Oxycodone prescription for Prince under the name of Johnson, the singer's estate manager and longtime friend, for privacy purposes, according to a search warrant that was among the documents unsealed.
+Dr. Michael Todd Schulenberg said he wrote an Oxycodone prescription for Prince under Johnson's name for privacy purposes, according to a search warrant that was among the documents unsealed.

+The details from those documents show the possible direction of the criminal investigation into Prince's accidental overdose death almost exactly a year ago, a death that left fans around the world heartbroken and bewildered.

-No one has been charged in connection with the superstar's death, but the details from the search warrants are beginning to show a clearer picture of the likely focus of the investigation -- which authorities say is still open and active.
+No one has been charged in connection with his death, but authorities say the investigation is still open and active.

+The medical examiner's office said Prince died of an accidental overdose of the opioid fentanyl.
+The Minneapolis Star Tribune last August quoted a source with knowledge of the investigation as saying that pills seized by investigators at Prince's home were labeled as hydrocodone but actually contained fentanyl.

+Fentanyl is the strongest painkiller on the market, estimated to be at least 50 times more potent than morphine and at least 30 times more potent than heroin.

-The circumstances that led up to his death remain a mystery.
+But the circumstances that led up to his death remain a mystery.
 Among the unanswered questions haunting those who loved and admired him: Who supplied Prince with the painkiller that killed him?
 Did he know what he was taking?
 And how long was he taking opioid pain medication?

-According to a search warrant issued April 21, 2016, the same day Prince was found dead in his home in Chanhassen, Minnesota, investigators found several pills labeled "Watson 853" -- hydrocodone-acetaminophen, sometimes called Vicodin -- and capsules marked "A-349," which is Percocet, in different bottles in the residence.
+According to a search warrant issued April 21, 2016, the same day Prince was found dead at his home in Chanhassen, Minnesota, investigators found several pills labeled "Watson 853" -- hydrocodone-acetaminophen, sometimes called Vicodin -- and capsules marked "A-349," which is Percocet, in different bottles in various locations in the residence.
 Also according to the search warrant, investigators were told by witnesses that Prince "recently had a history of going through withdrawals which are believed to be the result of abuse of prescription medication."

 Schulenberg was among those who arrived at Paisley Park after the singer's body was found in an elevator inside the complex, according to the documents.

-The medical examiner's office said Prince's death was the result of an accidental overdose of the opioid fentanyl.
-Last August, the Minneapolis Star Tribune quoted a source with knowledge of the investigation as saying that pills seized inside the compound by investigators were labeled as hydrocodone but actually contained fentanyl.

-Authorities have said the investigation into Prince's death is criminal in nature.
 Federal prosecutors and the Drug Enforcement Administration are investigating how Prince obtained prescription medications and from whom.

 Pills found in suitcase